JeremieLitzler/journal/docs/posts/2020-03-22-take-the-time/README.md

 ---
 title: Balance your time.
 Balance your time.
 description: Life is made a lot of interesting stuff.
-Don't let any take over.
+Don't let any take over
 date: 2020-03-22
 heroImage: '/images/take-the-time.jpeg'
 heroAlt: Someone walking on a log
-meta:
-  keywords:
+category:
   - Using Energy
   - Work organisation
+tag:
+  - Time management
 ---

 [Support me by reading the story on Medium](https://jeremie-litzler.medium.com/take-the-time-for-your-spouse-take-the-time-for-your-children-take-the-time-for-you-dbd896e37638)!